Clint Ford

 Clint Ford (born January 27, 1976) is an American screenwriter, actor, voice-over artist, and novelist.
 He is best known for his portrayal as the Klingon M'ven, of the Great House of Martok, in the video game, Star Trek Online.
-He is also known for his work in the American dubs of Japanese anime cartoon series, such as Yû yû hakusho, Blue Gender, and Dragon Ball Z.
+Ford is also known for his work in the American dubs of Japanese anime series, such as Yû yû hakusho, Blue Gender, and Dragon Ball Z.

+Early life

 Ford was born in Fort Worth and was raised in Bedford, Texas, and Longview, Texas.
 He studied Theatre Arts and Creative Writing at Western Kentucky University in Bowling Green, Kentucky.
 Upon his return to Texas, he lent his writing and vocal talents to the Radio Disney Network for several years.

+Career

-His first on-camera appearance was in the 1995 television series, The Hot Plate.
+Ford's first on-camera appearance was in the 1995 television series, The Hot Plate.
 His film debut was in the 2000 film, Stingray.

 Over the years, he has written several scripts for film and television.

+Ford is also known as the voice of several well-known novelty items manufactured by Gemmy Industries between 2004 and 2007, such as The Butler, Dr. Shivers, The All-Seeing Zultan, and Buck The Animated Trophy.

 In 2013, Ford published his first novel, Cope.

-Ford is also known as the voice of several well-known novelty items released by Gemmy Industries between 2004 and 2007, such as The Butler, Doctor Shivers, The All-Seeing Zultan, and "Buck, the Animated Trophy".

 In 2018, Ford wrote the prequel screenplay for the 13th installment of the Friday the 13th franchise, reported in November 2018 by Ain't It Cool News.

+Personal life

-He currently resides in North Richland Hills, Texas, with his wife and four children.
+Ford currently resides in North Richland Hills, Texas, with his wife and four children.